gwokudasam/aita-widget-sdk-android/README.md

 folder.

 2) Write us on [opensource@appintheair.mobi](mailto:opensource@appintheair.mobi).
-Attach full description of your widget, screenshots and `.aar` file.
+Attach full description of your widget, list of Gradle dependencies, ProGuard rules, screenshots and `.aar` file.

 3) Feel free to contact us and ask any questions.